mjanssen/graduation-frontend-setups/README.md

 # What's this?

-This repository allows developers to create a complete front-end setup with all the tools a developer needs (check [included tools](#included-tools).
+This repository allows developers to create a complete front-end setup with all the tools a developer needs (check [included tools](#included-tools)).
 It even removes itself when it's done!

 ## Available setups